tvdboom/ATOM/docs_sources/user_guide/training.md

 !!! note
-    If a parameter is specified through `est_params`, it is ignored by the bayesian optimization!
+    If a parameter is specified through `est_params`, it is ignored by the bayesian optimization, even if it's added manually to `bo_params["dimensions"]`!

 <br>